- Do you run a science outreach program at your university?

 - Have you heard the word “outreach” and been unsure what it means?

-If you answered “yes” to any of these questions, please join us for the inaugural Experimental Biology Science Outreach Activity Poster Session!
-This event, held during the EB Welcome Reception on Saturday, April 21st, will feature a diverse range of science communication and outreach programs from all five EB-host societies and the local San Diego community.
+If you answered “yes” to any of these questions, please join us for Experimental Biology Science Outreach Activity Poster Session!
+This event, held during the EB Welcome Reception on Saturday, April 6th, will feature a diverse range of science communication and outreach programs from all five EB-host societies and the local Orlando community.

 If you are running outreach or communication programs, this event gives you the platform to share your public engagement activities and programs with the entire Experimental Biology community.